Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 • Multi-cluster with central visibility matters.

-• You prefer a unified simple tool.
+• You prefer a unified and simple tool.

 • Your team values tool UX.